 Learn More About

-Cost of Production for Organic Dairy
+Cost of Production for Organic Field Crops

 This document is part of the 2020 series of organic cost of production (COP) models prepared by the Organic Council of Ontario.
-This particular model focuses on organic dairy production based on financial data from 2018.
+This particular model focuses on organic field crops and a three year crop rotation of corn, soybeans, and wheat.
+This document is accompanied by the Budget spreadsheet.

 The primary objectives of this COP model are to assist:

-• Conventional farmers in considering the decision to adopt some organic production methods and even engage in the transition to certified organic production by understanding the organic COP and profitability;
+• conventional farmers interested in adopting some organic production methods or potentially in transitioning to certified organic production in order to gain an understanding of the organic COP and profitability.